 Loading…

-ChapterBrief · General
+ChapterBrief · Guides

 The short answer: start with the manhua from chapter 1.
 The longer answer involves understanding what type of series this is, what the major phases of the story actually look like, and whether the commitment makes sense for you.

-Martial Peak follows Yang Kai, who starts the series at the lowest possible rank in a martial arts sect — he sweeps floors, not trains.
+Martial Peak follows Yang Kai, who starts the series at the lowest possible rank in a martial arts sect: he sweeps floors, not trains.
 When he discovers a secret cultivation technique that others discarded as worthless, his trajectory changes.
 The story then tracks his rise from that starting point across a scale that eventually spans entire star fields and higher dimensional planes.

 The series is built on a specific fantasy: a protagonist who starts with nothing visible that would predict his eventual dominance, and who builds upward through a cultivation system that becomes increasingly cosmic in scope.
-It's a standard xianxia structure executed at unusual length — the commitment required is part of the bargain, not an incidental feature.
+It's a standard xianxia structure executed at unusual length.
+The commitment required is part of the bargain, not an incidental feature.

 The original novel was written by Chinese author Momo (莫默).
 The manhua adaptation has been running for years and currently exceeds 3,800 chapters, making it one of the longest ongoing cultivation comics in the genre.

 Start with the manhua.
-Not because the novel is weaker — it has considerably more detail on cultivation mechanics and internal logic — but because the manhua is a better entry point for determining whether you'll stay.
+Not because the novel is weaker (it has considerably more detail on cultivation mechanics and internal logic), but because the manhua is a better entry point for determining whether you'll stay.

 The visual format in the manhua does two things the novel can't: it makes cultivation battles spatial and kinetic rather than descriptive, and it moves faster through the early chapters when the story is establishing world rules before the character work begins.
 If you're not sure you'll like Martial Peak, 80 chapters of the manhua costs less reading time than 80 chapters of the novel.